Pellets—Hormone Implants FAQ

 How are hormones monitored during therapy?

-Hormone levels will be drawn and evaluated before therapy is started.
-This will include a FSH, estradiol, testosterone and free testosterone for women.
-Thyroid hormone levels may also be evaluated.
-Men need a PSA, sensitive estradiol, testosterone, liver profile and blood count prior to starting therapy.
-Levels will be reevaluated during hormone therapy, usually prior to insertion of the next set of pellets, 4-5 months.
-After the first year of therapy, hormones levels may be followed less frequently.
+Hormone levels will be evaluated prior to BHRT treatment based on required blood tests.
+Men are required to have blood work done before every insertion, specifically to monitor testosterone and PSA levels.
+Hormone levels are evaluated post-treatment, typically 3-4 weeks after insertion.
+After the first year of therapy, hormones levels are expected to maintain steadier levels.
 Men must notify their primary care physician and obtain a digital rectal exam each year.
 Women are advised to continue their monthly self-breast exam and obtain a mammogram and/or pap smear as advised by their gynecologist or primary care physician.

 How much does this cost?